KNOW YOUR RISK:

-You will immediately see the risk of triggering an avalanche on this slope and today's avy danger level.
+the risk of triggering an avalanche on this slope and today's avy danger conditions.
+Plus the slope angle.

 INSTANT CONTACT INCLINOMETRY: